4 Things NOT to Do in Cades Cove

 Yes, we’re well aware that the secret to any real estate venture is “location, location, location.”
 And, of course, Cades Cove would be a great place to own a vacation home.
 Who wouldn’t want to spend their getaway immersed in the most scenic section of the Smoky Mountains?

 However, converting one of the valley’s historic homesteads into a cabin rental just isn’t a good business move.
 To put it mildly, the cabins in Cades Cove are “fixer-uppers”.
 Let’s take the John Oliver Cabin, for instance.
 Built around 1822, this log home has no electricity, no plumbing, no bathroom, no kitchen, no dining room, no windows in the upstairs bedroom, and, worst of all, no hot tub.
 Good luck trying to rent a cabin without a Jacuzzi in this market!
+To save you on some sanity, add installing a hot tub on your list of things not to do in Cades Cove.

 Also, and this is just a gut feeling we have, the cabins in Cades Cove are probably haunted.
 Nothing hurts the resale value of a home quite like the angry ghost of a 19th-century farmer who hates it when your kids play pool.